 Teenagers are trouble.
 Right?

-Make (Good) Trouble is a social enterprise that aims to give teenagers the resilience, tools and courage to make a difference in their locality and in the world.
-It is a programme that we hope will inspire teens and parents everywhere to understand each other better, and to be the change they want to see in society.
+Make (Good) Trouble CIC is a social enterprise that aims to give teenagers the resilience, tools and courage to make a difference in their locality and in the world.
+Together, we make thought-provoking programmes, delivered via broadcast media, to inspire teens and parents everywhere to understand each other better, and to be the change they want to see in society.

-So what can we do?
-Starting in Brighton, Make (Good) Trouble Productions has formed a teen-led initiative.
-One city, one village, one group of teens at a time, we will get them thinking and creating with – and without – their smartphones.
-We will put them in touch with inspiring mentors and encourage them to redesign their environment or challenge attitudes to an issue.
-They will document their endeavours on digital and social media, inviting audiences everywhere to get involved.
+Make (Good) Trouble Productions is a teen-led enterprise.
+One city, one village, one group of teens at a time, we get them thinking and creating with – and without – their smartphones.
+We put them in touch with inspiring mentors and encourage them to challenge and change attitudes to issues around mental health and emotional wellbeing.
+They document their endeavours on digital and social media, inviting audiences everywhere to get involved.

 Our BBC Sussex & BBC Surrey radio show, Raising Teens, sees parents looking at the issues they and their children face – from social media, relationships and body image to mental health, education and politics.